HRKings/dnd5e-foundryvtt-itemcollection/README.md

 ### Creating a bag

 Create an item and change it's character sheet to ItemSheet5eWithBags.
+The edit the item.

 **DO NOT SET THE DEFAULT SHEET** to ItemSheet5eWithBags or every backpack item you edit/create will be a bag.